Reference: Core API¶

 })

-registerType(name, config)¶
+createType(name, config)¶

 Signature¶

-function registerType(name: string, config: TypeConfig): void
+function createType(name: string, config: TypeConfig): void

 interface TypeConfig {

-stalenessMs?: number // Per-type staleness override
+stalenessMs?: number // Per-type staleness (default: 15000)

 }